 Further, even in the absence of any anthropogenic or natural changes in radiative forcing, Earth’s climate fluctuates on timescales from days to decades or longer.
-These ‘internal’ variations, such as those associated with modes of variability (e.g., ENSO, Pacific Decadal Variability (PDV), or Atlantic Multi-decadal Variability (AMV) – see Annex IV) are unpredictable on timescales longer than a few years ahead and are a source of uncertainty for understanding how the climate might become in a particular decade, especially regionally.
+These ‘internal’ variations, such as those associated with modes of variability (e.g., ENSO, Pacific Decadal Variability (PDV), or Atlantic Multi-decadal Variability (AMV); Annex IV) are unpredictable on timescales longer than a few years ahead and are a source of uncertainty for understanding how the climate might become in a particular decade, especially regionally.
 The increased use of ‘large ensembles’ of complex climate model simulations to sample this component of uncertainty is discussed above in Section 1.4.2.1 and further in Chapter 4.

 Interactions between variability and radiative forcings

 It is plausible that there are interactions between radiative forcings and climate variations, such as influences on the phasing or amplitude of internal or natural climate variability (Zanchettin, 2017).
-For example, the timing of volcanic eruptions may influence Atlantic multi-decadal variability (e.g., Otterå et al., 2010; Birkel et al., 2018) or ENSO (e.g., Maher et al., 2015; Khodri et al., 2017; Zuo et al., 2018), and anthropogenic aerosols may influence decadal modes of variability in the Pacific (e.g., Smith et al., 2016).
+For example, the timing of volcanic eruptions may influence Atlantic Multi-decadal Variability (e.g., Otterå et al., 2010; Birkel et al., 2018) or ENSO (e.g., Maher et al., 2015; Khodri et al., 2017; Zuo et al., 2018), and anthropogenic aerosols may influence decadal modes of variability in the Pacific (e.g., Smith et al., 2016).
 In addition, melting of glaciers and ice caps due to anthropogenic influences has been speculated to increase volcanic activity (e.g., a specific example for Iceland is discussed in Swindles et al., 2018).

-Uncertainty quantification
+Uncertainty Quantification

 Not all of these listed sources of uncertainty are of the same type.
 For example, internal climate variations are an intrinsic uncertainty that can be estimated probabilistically, and could be more precisely quantified, but cannot usually be reduced.
-However, advances in decadal prediction offer the prospect of narrowing uncertainties in the trajectory of the climate for a few years ahead (e.g., Meehl et al., 2014; Yeager and Robson, 2017; Chapter 4, Section 4.2.3).
+However, advances in decadal prediction offer the prospect of narrowing uncertainties in the trajectory of the climate for a few years ahead (Section 4.2.3; e.g., Meehl et al., 2014; Yeager and Robson, 2017).

 Other sources of uncertainty, such as model response uncertainty, can in principle be reduced, but are not amenable to a frequency-based interpretation of probability, and Bayesian methods to quantify the uncertainty have been considered instead (e.g., Tebaldi, 2004; Rougier, 2007; Sexton et al., 2012).
-The scenario uncertainty component is distinct from other uncertainties, given that future anthropogenic emissions can be considered as the outcome of a set of societal choices (see Section 1.6.1).
+The scenario uncertainty component is distinct from other uncertainties, given that future anthropogenic emissions can be considered as the outcome of a set of societal choices (Section 1.6.1).

 For climate model projections it is possible to approximately quantify the relative amplitude of various sources of uncertainty (e.g., Hawkins and Sutton, 2009; Lehner et al., 2020).
 A range of different climate models are used to estimate the model response uncertainty to a particular emissions pathway, and multiple pathways are used to estimate the scenario uncertainty.
-The unforced component of internal variability can be estimated from individual ensemble members of the same climate model (e.g., Deser et al., 2012; Maher et al., 2019; Section 1.5.4.8).
+The unforced component of internal variability can be estimated from individual ensemble members of the same climate model (Section 1.5.4.8; e.g., Deser et al., 2012; Maher et al., 2019).

 Figure 1.15 illustrates the relative size of these different uncertainty components using a ‘cascade of uncertainty’ (Wilby and Dessai, 2010), with examples shown for global mean temperature, northern South American annual temperatures and East Asian summer precipitation changes.
 For global mean temperature, the role of internal variability is small, and the total uncertainty is dominated by emissions scenario and model response uncertainties.
-Note that there is considerable overlap between individual simulations for different emissions scenarios even for the mid-term (2041–2060).
+Note that there is considerable overlap between individual simulations for different emissions scenarios, even for the mid-term (2041–2060).
 For example, the slowest-warming simulation for SSP5-8.5 produces less mid-term warming than the fastest-warming simulation for SSP1-1.9.
-For the long-term, emissions scenario uncertainty becomes dominant.
+For the long term, emissions scenario uncertainty becomes dominant.